Cavalié Mercer: Waterloo Campaign

 Mercer's Troop embarked for Belgium on 11 April 1815, a few days after hearing of Napoleon's escape from Elba.
 From 1 May until the French invasion on 15 June it led a quiet life in the small village of Strijtem, west of Brussels.
 G Troop rode all day on 16 June, but arrived too late to participate in the Battle of Quatre Bras.
 It covered the retreat from Quatre Bras on 17 June, narrowly escaping capture by French cavalry.
 It was in the action at Genappe later the same day with the cavalry rearguard.

 Arriving on the field of Waterloo, Mercer's Troop briefly took up a firing position on the famous knoll behind the sandpit, which would feature in the fighting the following day.
 Mercer was still acting as rearguard for Wellington's army, not realising that the entire army had halted on the ridge immediately behind him.
 His troop exchanged fire with arriving French batteries before retiring.

 After a miserable, hungry night in the mud and rain in the orchard of Mont St Jean farm, where Mercer is fabled to have drunk port from a chicken shaped goblet, Mercer found himself without orders in the opening phase of the battle, as d'Erlon's infantry attacked Wellington's left.
 He was about to lead his troop into action on his own initiative when he was ordered to the extreme right of the line.
 That was a quiet sector, but in common with much of Wellington's artillery, Mercer disobeyed orders to refrain from counter-battery fire.
 He engaged enemy guns, attracting heavy fire from superior enemy artillery in return.

 Krahmer's Dutch-Belgian horse artillery battery at Waterloo.
 Mercer's Troop was on the same section of the ridge in the picture.
-1905 painting by J. Hoynck van Papendrecht.

 The memorial stone marking the position on the Waterloo battlefield where Mercer's troop fought French cavalry.

 In mid-afternoon Mercer's Troop was suddenly ordered into the hottest part of Wellingtons' line, between the crossroads and Hougoumont, where its position is now marked by a memorial.
 It deployed immediately behind the ridge road, which was on a low embankment.
 The bank provided excellent cover from enemy artillery and increased the effectiveness of Mercer's case-shot.
 The troop was between two squares of Brunswick infantry, whom Mercer regarded as unsteady.
 He was ordered to lead his men into the squares as cavalry closed, but decided they would be safer at their guns.
 Unlike all the other batteries in the sector, the troop's gunners never abandoned their guns to take refuge in the infantry squares.